astronomer/docs/software_versioned_docs/version-0.28/manage-platform-users.md

 - Invitation to a Workspace by a Workspace Admin
 - Invitation to Astronomer by a System Admin
 - Signing up via the Software UI without an invitation (requires "Public Signups")
-- Imported to Astronomer through an [IdP group](import-idp-groups.md)
+- Imported to Astronomer through an [IDP group](import-idp-groups.md)

 On Astronomer, administrators have the option to either open the platform to public signups or limit account creation to users invited by others.